MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

 - Natvis expressions don't allow function evaluation or side effects.
 Function calls and assignment operators are ignored.
 Because [debugger intrinsic functions](../debugger/expressions-in-the-debugger.md#BKMK_Using_debugger_intrinisic_functions_to_maintain_state) are side-effect free, they may be freely called from any Natvis expression, even though other function calls are disallowed.

 To control how an expression displays, you can use any of the format specifiers described in [Format specifiers in C++](format-specifiers-in-cpp.md#BKMK_Visual_Studio_2012_format_specifiers).
-Note that format specifiers are ignored when the entry is used internally by Natvis, such as the `Size` expression in a [ArrayItems expansion](../debugger/create-custom-views-of-native-objects.md#BKMK_ArrayItems_expansion).
+Format specifiers are ignored when the entry is used internally by Natvis, such as the `Size` expression in a [ArrayItems expansion](../debugger/create-custom-views-of-native-objects.md#BKMK_ArrayItems_expansion).

 ## Natvis views